 With just days to go before fight night, all the top-rated MMA bookmakers are now taking bets on the outcome of each fight on the card.
 I’m happy to report that the entire card from top to bottom is open for betting this time around.

 The Lewis vs. Hunt betting odds are indicating the bookmakers anticipate a close fight.
-Derrick Lewis enters as a slight favourite while Mark Hunt is priced as a very slight underdog.
+Derrick Lewis enters as a slight favorite while Mark Hunt is priced as a very slight underdog.
 The other big fight on the card has Derek Brunson entering as a significant favorite over Dan Kelly.

 Here’s the full list of odds for UFC betting sites outside the USA followed by the odds given by online sportsbooks that accept Americans.